angulardart/site-angulardart/src/angular/guide/dependency-injection.md

   [logging package](https://pub.dartlang.org/packages/logging).
 </div>

-If the app didn't provide this `Logger`,
-Angular would throw an exception when it looked for a `Logger` to inject into the `HeroService`.
+If the app doesn't provide `Logger`, Angular will throw an exception when it looks for a `Logger` to inject into the `HeroService`.

 ```nocode
   EXCEPTION: No provider for Logger!
 (HeroListComponent -> HeroService -> Logger)